 Limit Screen Time.

 Set screen-free zones at home, set a timer when using social media, commit to a time in the evening when devices are shut off or set to silent mode.
 Consider blocking your use with an app!
 You control your screen time - don't let it control you.

 Purchase a Blue Light Filter.

 Sometimes it is necessary to remain connected at night.
 Be honest with how necessary this might be.
 Protect yourself from the damaging effects of blue light by using a screen filter or blue light glasses.

 Get Outside.

 Having difficulty breaking the habit?
 Out of sight, out of mind!
 Take a digital break by getting outside for a calming, multi-sensory experience.

 Find a Tech-Free Hobby.

-"There's an app for that!" but it doesn't mean you need to use it.
+There's an app for that, but it doesn't mean you need to use it.
 Join a community class, read a book with your morning coffee, or do a crossword before bed.
-There are plenty of activities to do!
+There are plenty of activities to engage in.

-Allow for "Blank Space".
+Allow for Blank Space.

 Think twice before you grab your phone at the bus stop or while waiting in line at the grocery store.
-Allow your brain to rest, your imagination to wander, or connect with a fellow bystander!
+During moments of quiet, allow your brain to rest and your imagination to wander, or connect with a fellow bystander!

-Sources: https://www.health.harvard.edu/staying-healthy/blue-light-has-a-dark-side https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5299389/ https://cira.ca/resources/corporate/factbook/canadas-internet-factbook-2019 https://time.com/4737286/multitasking-mental-health-stress-texting-depression/
+Sources health.harvard.edu/staying-healthy/blue-light-has-a-dark-side ncbi.nlm.nih.gov/pmc/articles/PMC5299389/cira.ca/resources/corporate/factbook/canadas-internet-factbook-2019 time.com/4737286/multitasking-mental-health-stress-texting-depression/Images from Freekpik.com